 One of the beautiful things about the holidays (weird uncles notwithstanding), is getting together with friends and family over dinner.

-But do we need a Hallmark sponsored date to have special dinners?
+But do we need a Hallmark sponsored date to make dinners special?

-What if, instead of ho-hum dinners, you did something quarterly or monthly that take on the specialness of the holidays?
+What if, instead of ho-hum dinners, we made an effort on a quarterly or monthly basis to have dinners that take on the specialness of the holidays?